ChiragChauhan4579/Wild-Blueberry-MLOps/README.md

 git push -u origin main
 ```

-Add the RTA_dataset file to your raw folder
+Add the necessary dataset file to your raw folder

 *Note* : Comment line 79 '/data/' in gitignore file because now the data is going to be tracked by DVC.